01-edu/public/subjects/devops/orchestrator/audit/README.md

 ###### Is there a YAML Manifest for each service?

-###### Are credentials not exists in the YAML manifests, except the secret manifests?
+###### Are credentials not existing in the YAML manifests, except the secret manifests?

 ##### Ask the following questions to the group or student

-- Explain What is a K8s manifest
+- What is infrastructure as code and what is the advantages of it?

-- Explain the K8s manifests
+- Explain What is a K8s manifest.

-- Did the student reply correctly to the questions?
+- Explain the K8s manifests.

 ###### Did the student reply correctly to the questions?